watfoe/wui/README.md

 # wui

-This is a library of svelte components that feature the implementation of watfoe's design system.
+An ergonomic suite of svelte components that feature the implementation of watfoe design system.

 ## subpackages